-Then arrive our two scientists Dr. Ernest D. Hubbs (Nigel Davenport) and James R. Lesko (Michael Murphy) who set up a dome and perform all kinds of tests and experiments on the ants whilst getting attacked from all angles by these enhanced looneys.
-Throw in some suicidal ants, a bunch of analogue synths, beeping and buzzing computers, scientist tension and a stray young girl, Kendra Eldridge (Lynne Frederick) and you get yourself all the key ingredients for a mad 80 minutes of fun.
+Then arrive our two scientists Dr. Ernest D. Hubbs (Nigel Davenport) and James R. Lesko (Michael Murphy).
+Having set up a dome and begin to perform all manner of tests and experiments on the ants whilst they get attacked from all angles by these enhanced six legged looneys.
+Throw in a few kamikaze ants, a bunch of analogue synths, beeping and buzzing computers, scientist tension and a stray young girl, Kendra Eldridge (Lynne Frederick) and you get yourself all the key ingredients for a mad 80 minutes of fun.

-Now the film ends on a pretty wacky note but what appeared some years later was a 5 minute cut scene which is one hellova trip-festing mind gravy moment.
+Now the film ends on a pretty wacky note but what appeared some years later was a 5 minute cutscene which is one helluva trip-festing mind gravy moment.
 Check the Youtube video down the page to see the original cut ending.

 Tagline – “The Day The Earth Was Turned Into A Cemetery!”